bwallace7430/accountable-startup/README.md

 - **Database:** Stores user login information, friend network, and journal entries.
 Credentials stored here as well.
 Secures the application.
 - **WebSocket:** As friends write journal entries, their statuses will update in real time
 - **React:** The application will be refactored to use React elements

+## HTML Deliverable
+In this deliverable, I coded markup for my site in HTML.
+- **HTML pages:** I coded up 3 HTML pages.
+One is the landing page, where users will log in or create a profile.
+The second is the journaling page, where users will create and edit journal entries.
+The third is the friends page, where users can view which friends have journaled and add new friends.
+- **Links:** The landing page redirects the user to the journaling page when the user clicks the "Log in" button.
+The journaling and friend pages both have nav bars with links to each of the other pages (with the link to the landing page being the "Log out" button).
+- **DB/Login:** I included an input box for username and password, and buttons for either creating an account or logging in.
+The authenication of users will happen through the database.
+The months and days on the journaling page will have a journaling entry associated with them that can be pulled from the database.
+If the current date is chosen - as it is in my html placeholders - there will be a text area where the user can write their journal entry.
+The friends list included on the friends page also represents data that will be pulled out of the database.
+- **WebSocket:** The checkboxes represent the realtime reporting of whether a user has written or not.